bulib/dataWebsite/manage/metadata.md

 ### Make Your Data Citable

-To help others find your data and to reuse it appropriately, we'll need to provide enough details to ensure your data is citable.
-You'll need to provide:
+To help others find your data and to reuse it appropriately, you'll need to provide enough details to ensure your data is citable.
+Here are the following items you will need:

 + Creator(s) of the data
 + Title of the data set